medplum/medplum/packages/docs/src/pages/solutions/index.md

 ## Interoperability Service

 Highly customizable internal service that supports integrations that are common in healthcare such as FHIR and Smart-on-FHIR integrations, HL7 connections, SFTP, Lab data, home health integrations, logistics providers and more.
+Can also be used as a system of record between multiple integrations.
 Available hosted or self-hosted.
 [Learn More](/products/integration)

 ## Remote Patient Monitoring